A complete guide to Pet Insurance

 - Optional cover for loss or stolen dogs, death and advertising if your pet is missing

 One of the most important things about pet insurance is that policies vary hugely.
 There are so many different options and things you may or may not want to include on your policy.
-Have a think about the most important things you want your pet to be insured for and keep these in mind when looking for pet insurance, don’t simply look at the cost.
+Have a think about the most important things you want your pet to be insured for and keep these in mind when looking for don’t simply look at the cost.
 Different insurers have different rules and clauses, so make sure your chosen insurance company ticks all the boxes before you sign up.

 Excess also varies greatly between different insurers.
 Be sure to watch out for the excess on insurance policies, especially for older dogs.
 The monthly cost might be fairly cheap but if you have to keep paying out a large excess then it will end up costing you more.
 Find a policy with an excess that you think you can realistically pay each time your pet gets sick.
 Pet insurance excess can vary from under £50 to £500 or more depending on what pet you have and their circumstances.